cschult/hypr25/README.md

 # Hypr25 - my personal hyprland setup

 Hypr25 is my personal hyprland setup.
-It uses catppuccin mocha colors.
-I have lazyvim and kitty already set up to use catppuccin mocha colors as well, so they are not setup by hypr25.
 Hypr25 uses uwsm for session management.
+I'm using arch linux, so package names are from arch and my differ for other linux distributions.

 Parts of the waybar setup and the hypr25-switch-audio-sink are borrowed from omarchy.
 The files containing catppuccin mocha color definitions are from [github.com/catppuccin](https://github.com/catppuccin/), i think.
+Well, actually this setup uses Adwaita colors.

 ## Warning

 Running make install copies files into several folders.
 This will overwrite your current hyprland config and some other config!
 Therefore, please back up your current config before running make install.

 The main Makefile (located in the toplevel dir of this repo) is looking for the file `lastinstall` in `~/local/share/hypr25/` to determine if you have already installed hypr25 before.
 If you have not, it will back up your current config to `~/.config/[CONFIG_DIR]_[DATE_TIME]_hypr25_backup`.

 Affected folders in `~/.config` are: